Startek Wins 2024 Fortress Cybersecurity Award for Organizational Excellence

-DENVER, May 29, 2024 /PRNewswire/ -- Startek®, a global customer experience (CX) solutions provider, announced it has won a 2024 Fortress Cybersecurity Award in the Organizational Excellence category, presented by the Business Intelligence Group.
+MUMBAI, India, May 30, 2024 /PRNewswire/ -- Startek®, a global customer experience (CX) solutions provider, announced it has won a 2024 Fortress Cybersecurity Award in the Organizational Excellence category, presented by the Business Intelligence Group.
 This prestigious honor recognizes the company's exceptional cybersecurity commitment and unwavering dedication to protecting client data and privacy.

 The Fortress Cybersecurity Awards honors the world's leading companies and individuals at the forefront of cybersecurity innovation.
 Winners are selected based on their dedication to developing solutions, raising awareness and defending against the growing threat of cyberattacks.